-• be prepared to supply information, as requested by the three safeguarding partners.
+- be prepared to supply information, as requested by the three safeguarding partners. - work with social care, the police, health and other services to promote the welfare of children and protect them from harm.
+This includes providing a coordinated offer of early help, when additional needs of children are identified and contributing to interagency plans to provide additional support to children subject to child protection plans.

-- work with social care, the police, health and other services to promote the welfare of children and protect them from harm.
-This includes providing a coordinated offer of early help, when additional needs of children are identified and contributing to interagency plans to provide additional support to children subject to child protection plans. - where necessary, and in liaison with the headteacher, use local escalation policies where the actions of other agencies have not been sufficiently timely. - share information with appropriate staff in relation to the child's looked after (CLA) status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - local authorities should share that a child has a social worker with the DSL - ensure s/he has details of the child's care arrangements and the levels of authority delegated to the carer by the authority looking after her/him.
-The designated safeguarding lead should have details of the child's social worker and the name of the virtual school headteacher in the authority that looks after the child. - The DSL and deputies will need to have in place clear systems and processes to identify these needs around mental health and to consider when they become a safeguarding concern - If the child's situation does not appear to be improving the DSL should press for reconsideration.
+- where necessary, and in liaison with the headteacher, use local escalation policies where the actions of other agencies have not been sufficiently timely. - share information with appropriate staff in relation to the child's looked after (CLA) status (whether they are looked after under voluntary arrangements with consent of parents or on an interim or full care order) and contact arrangements with birth parents or those with parental responsibility. - local authorities should share that a child has a social worker with the DSL - ensure s/he has details of the child's care arrangements and the levels of authority delegated to the carer by the authority looking after her/him.
+The designated safeguarding lead should have details of the child's social worker and the name of the virtual school headteacher in the authority that looks after the child. - The DSL and deputies will need to have in place clear systems and processes to identify these needs around mental health and to consider when they become a safeguarding concern - Schools and colleges, as relevant agencies, should be part of discussions with statutory safeguarding partners to agree the levels for the different types of assessment and services to be commissioned and delivered, as part of the local arrangements.
+Safeguarding partners should publish a local threshold document which includes the process for the local early help assessment and the type and level of early help services to be provided, and DSLs (and their deputies) will need to familiarise themselves with this document. - liaise with the headteacher to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This should include being aware of the requirement for children to have an Appropriate Adult.
+Further information can be found in the Statutory guidance - PACE Code C 2019. - If the child's situation does not appear to be improving the DSL should press for reconsideration.
 Concerns should always lead to support for the child at the earliest possibility.
-If a disagreement arises about the way or timeliness of how concerns are being addressed, please refer to the Redbridge LSCB Escalation and Resolution Policy
+If a disagreement arises about the way or timeliness of how concerns are being addressed, please refer to the Redbridge SCP Escalation and Resolution Policy